Probing Primordial Black Holes with upcoming Radio Telescopes: a case study for LOFAR2.0, FAST Core Array and BINGO: Forecasts for upcoming radio telescopes

-where from now on we will set the lens mass to be the PBH mass, namely $M_L=M_{\rm PBH}$.
+where, from now on, we will set the lens mass to the PBH mass, namely $M_L=M_{\rm PBH}$.
+This maximum fraction is known as the one-event criterion and corresponds to the most optimistic scenario for our forecast.
 We also impose that $f_{\mathrm{PBH\,max}} \leq 1$ for consistency.
 We show the forecast for $f_{\mathrm{PBH\,max}}$ versus $M_{\rm PBH}$ in Fig. \ref{fig:04}.
 In the shaded regions of Fig.~\ref{fig:04}, we present the exclusion regions for $f_{\mathrm{PBH\,max}}$ for each radio telescope.
 The shaded colored regions unveil the lowest best interval of time resolution of LOFAR (orange), FAST (green), and BINGO (blue), to compute $f_{\mathrm{PBH}}$.
 The shaded gray regions mark the constraints use the highest best interval of time resolution of Tab.~\ref{tab:01}, also see Fig.~\ref{fig:03}.

-From the left panel of Fig.~\ref{fig:04}, we see that the upgrades of LOFAR could constrain a maximum fraction of $f_{\rm PBH}<0.16$ for $M_{\rm PBH}\sim 1 - 10^{2}\,{M_{\odot}}$.
-For the next upgraded version of FAST operating together with the BINGO-ABDUS consortium, we would have the possibility of constraining a maximum fraction of $f_{\rm PBH}<0.39$ for $M_{\rm PBH}\sim 10^{2} - 10^{4}\,{M_{\odot}}$.
+From the left panel of Fig.~\ref{fig:04}, we see that the upgrades of LOFAR could constrain a maximum fraction of $f_{\rm PBH}<0.14$ for $M_{\rm PBH}\sim 1 - 10^{2}\,{M_{\odot}}$.
+For the next upgraded version of FAST operating together with the BINGO-ABDUS consortium, we would have the possibility of constraining a maximum fraction of $f_{\rm PBH}<0.39$ for $M_{\rm PBH}\sim 10 - 10^{4}\,{M_{\odot}}$.
 Note that, since the time resolution reported by FAST is $128\,{\rm ms}- 270\,\mu {\rm s}$, it can only provide constraints for lenses with high masses.
 In the case of BINGO-ABDUS, the collaboration aims to achieve a $\mathrm{SNR} = 10$ (in a more conservative scenario) and a time resolution of between $\mu{\rm s}$ and $\rm ms$.
 Therefore, BINGO-ABDUS would be able to constrain a maximum fraction of $f_{\rm PBH}<0.39$, the same as FAST, but with a higher time resolution, extending the constraint to lower masses and covering an optimistic range between $ 10^{-1}\,{M_{\odot}}$ and $10^{2}\,{M_{\odot}}$.

+The left panel of Fig.~\ref{fig:04} also shows that, in the large-mass regime, the constraints become independent of $M_{L}$, forming plateaus.
+To verify such a behavior, let us go back to Eq. \eqref{sec4_eq2}, where we can see that the product